to Aim For When Writing

 on multiple chapters.

-you send me.
-However, I am happy to answer any questions you might
+However, I am happy to answer any questions you might have.

-have.
-Each page will have comments, suggestions, and if neeed,
+Each page will have comments, suggestions, and if needed, examples

 - Requiring me to rewrite sections